Migraine: Symptoms, Causes, and Management | SPARSH Hospital

 Aura symptoms usually resolve within an hour.

-3. Headache Phase This phase is characterized by intense pain that often starts on one side of the head but can spread.
+This phase is characterised by intense pain that often starts on one side of the head but can spread.
 It may last from a few hours to several days.
 Additional symptoms can include:

 • Nausea or vomiting.